nagasudhirpulla/taming_python/blog/skills/folium_rectagle_polyline.md

 ```

 ### Difference between a Polygon and a Polyline
-The only difference is that the plygon
+The only difference is that the polygon will be a closed shape if the (lat, long) of last mentioned coordinate is not the same as y

 ### Keep shapes in a different layer